milvus-io/milvus-docs/site/en/userGuide/tools/cli_commands.md

 |:---|:---|:---|
 |--help|n/a|Displays help for using the command.|

-> You can also check the version of the Milvus CLI in a shell as shown in the following example.
-In this case, ```milvus_cli --version``` acts as a command.
+<div class="alert note"> You can also check the version of Milvus CLI in a shell as shown in the following example.
+In this case, <code>milvus_cli --version</code> acts as a command.</div>

 ### Example
 ```shell